The Resurrection

 1 Corinthians 15:35-38, 42-44

-The picture is clear.
+The analogy is clear.
 The body a believer now has is like a nondescript, perishable seed.
-It is not at all comparable to the wonderful body he will inherit at his resurrection, for then he will become like beautiful ripened grain.
+It is not at all comparable to the wonderful body that he will inherit at his resurrection, for then he will become like beautiful ripened grain.
 But first he must be buried in the ground and undergo a kind of death.

 1 Corinthians 15:20